The Small Copper Butterfly (Lycaena phlaeas)

 Single eggs, .6 mm in size and resembling miniature golf balls, are laid singly on the upper side of a leaf of the larval foodplant.

-The egg featured was on Common Sorrel on the grassy cliff top at Predannack on the Lizard in south west Cornwall.
+The egg featured was laid on Common Sorrel on the grassy cliff top at Predannack on the Lizard in south west Cornwall.

 After a month the caterpillars are c 15 mm long and fully grown.